 Before Pesach, he continued, I heard your stories and the convincing rationale behind them and decided to adopt this system, not only in prayer but throughout the day – we made it a family project to focus and continuously talk about how much we have for which to be thankful to Hashem.
 Especially during the course of the Seder this was the main theme of the evening, how much Hashem does for us, and how much gratitude we owe Him.
 Our problematic son was also sitting at the Seder, though not actively showing signs of participation or co-operation.
 After Pesach things started to change, the Kippah returned, the Payos and finally, this week, on Rosh Chodesh Tamuz, he returned to Yeshiva dressed appropriately in full garb!
 The boy himself, when asked, attributed his turn-around to the radical change of atmosphere in the home - gratitude and rebellion don't go together.
 "After realizing how many good things Hashem does for us it becomes embarrassing to act the way I was behaving!".
 The boy himself asked for the story to be publicized, in order to help others.

-A chain of stories has started that can change the world,
+A chain of stories has started that can change the world, it is up to us to make sure it doesn't stop!

 (Shiur Rav Shlomoh Levenstein Shlita Parshas Ballak 5771)